sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/README.md

 node or link tables in the same way as can be achieved by selecting ‘All nodes’ or ‘All links’ in the dropdowns in the SQL dialog.

+> Note: This function does not return the data selected as an array or otherwise.
+In order to loop over the selection you need to use `WSOpenNetwork#row_object_collection_selection`

 <br/>
 <br/>